What Exactly Is the Cooling-Off Period?

 The cooling-off period is frequently confused with the one-year separation requirement.
 They are two completely separate conditions and serve different purposes.

 The one-year separation must be completed before filing the petition.
 It cannot be waived under any circumstance.
 It is a prerequisite to even approaching the court.
+It refers to the period during which the couple was not living as husband and wife, which as explained above does not require different addresses.

 The six-month cooling-off period begins only after the First Motion hearing.
 It is the gap between the first and second court appearance.
 This is what courts have the power to waive in appropriate cases.